CluedIn-io/CluedIn.Documentation/internal/development.md

 #### Scaling staff

-When you have all in one container, it makes it hard to the developers to move quickly as each time, they need to 'bring the whole world' with them (build/test/deployment).
-By having a clear cut between responsbility in the platform, it helps a developer to focus on one specific aspect of the platform.
+When you have all in one container, it makes it hard for the developers to move quickly as each time, they need to 'bring the whole world' with them (build/test/deployment).
+By having a clear cut between responsbility in the platform, it helps a developer to focus on one specific aspect.

 It also increases paralellism as people can work indepently in different aspects of the platform without the fear to 'break' other on-going development.